 Is the campus accessible by public transportation?

-UPEACE provides students with several free of charge shuttles throughout the day from Ciudad Colón to campus and back.
+UPEACE provides students with several shuttles (free of charge) throughout the day from Ciudad Colón to campus and back.

-Is the accommodation included in the tuition fee?
+Are the accommodations included in the tuition fee?

-Accommodation is not included in the tuition fee and needs to be covered by the student.
+Accommodations are not included in the tuition fee and must be covered by the student.

 What does the housing situation close to the campus look like?

-Once you are accepted in the programme, you will receive access to our housing platform where you can find different accommodation that best fits your needs and budget, either in El Rodeo (closest to UPEACE) or in the town of Ciudad Colón.
-Suggested housing accommodations include room in a host family, studio, apartment, or house which could be shared with other students.
-For further questions regarding housing, please contact our colleague and housing officer Alvaro Castro: acastro@upeace.org
+Once you are accepted into the programme, you will receive access to our housing platform where you can find different accommodation that best fit your needs and budget, either in El Rodeo (closest to UPEACE) or in the town of Ciudad Colón.
+Suggested housing accommodations include a room with a host family, studio, apartment, or house which could be shared with other students.
+For further questions regarding housing, please contact our colleague and housing officer, Alvaro Castro: acastro@upeace.org

 What is the admission process for this programme?